Open-Seal/SMP/README.md

 ## Run

-Run the script with:
+Launch the script with:

 ```bash
 python SMP.py
 ```

-After launching, a window with the webcam feed will appear showing the drawn face landmarks.
+Once started, the webcam window will open showing:

+* The face mesh overlay
+* The red nose tip marker
+* The FPS counter

-Press `Esc` to close the program.
+Press `Esc` to exit.

----

-## Requirements

-* Python 3.8+
-* Webcam
-* OpenCV and MediaPipe support

 ---